 In the heat of the moment, sometimes it can take all your willpower to say "no," but it's well worth it to wait—especially for mature adults.
 "It takes time to get to know someone, and talking is the glue that holds people together," Walfish says.
 "Rushing into sex can derail talking communication and make it just a short-lived burst of lust."

-To set yourself up for the best sex with a new partner, hold off on this level of intimacy until you're confident about the direction your relationship is going unless you're just looking for fun.
+To set yourself up for the best sex with a new partner, hold off on this level of intimacy until you're confident about the direction your relationship is going—unless you're just looking for fun, of course.
 Declare your boundaries upfront by letting your date know you find them attractive, but simply stating, "I don't sleep with someone until I'm really ready."

 Be Independent and Interdependent